viamrobotics/docs/docs/tutorials/try-viam.md

 _Try Viam_ is a way to try out the platform without setting up any hardware yourself.
 You can take over a Viam Rover in our robotics lab for 15 minutes to play around!

-This tutorial will guide you through configuring and controlling the Viam Rover that you’ll use in the Rover Rink.
+This tutorial will guide you through configuring and controlling the a Viam rover.
-The Viam Rover is pre-assembled with a Raspberry Pi microcontroller, two motors, a base, encoders, and a camera.
+The Viam rover is pre-assembled with a Raspberry Pi microcontroller, two motors, a base, encoders, and a camera.
-It also has a remote overhead camera to provide a view of your Rental Rover in its Rover Rink, allowing you to view its movements in the rink in real-time.
+It also has a remote overhead camera to provide a view of your Rental Rover, allowing you to view its movements in in real-time.

 ## Using the reservation system

 ### Access the system

-You must be logged in and have a Viam account to make a reservation.
+You must be [logged in](https://app.viam.com/try) and have a Viam account to make a reservation.
+(If you don’t have an account, it only takes a minute to sign up).

-If you are not logged in, navigate to [https://app.viam.com/try](https://app.viam.com/try) to access the login dialog.
-New users can easily create an account from this dialog by providing a valid email address and a password to use with the Viam system.

 Once you login to the Viam App, you can click **Try Now** to reserve a time slot.

 ### Create a reservation